Boston VNA Nurses and Healthcare Professionals to Cast Votes Authorizing a 14-day Strike on December 11th, Hold Press Conference to Announce Result on December 12th Outside Dorchester Office at 4 p.m.

 VNA caregivers are seeking staffing and wage enhancements needed to recruit and retain the staff required to provide care to increasingly complex patients being released by hospitals for more acute care at home

 BOSTON, Dec.
-8, 2023 /PRNewswire/ -- In response to an increase in the complexity of care required for patients admitted for care at home, in conjunction with a lack of staff and resources to provide that level of care, the 60 registered nurses (RNs) and healthcare professionals (HCPs) who work for the Boston VNA (BVNA), will gather throughout the day on Monday to cast a vote to authorize a 14-day strike in an effort to move their administration to provide the staffing and wage enhancements they need to provide the care their patients deserve.
+11, 2023 /PRNewswire/ -- In response to an increase in the complexity of care required for patients admitted for care at home, in conjunction with a lack of staff and resources to provide that level of care, the 60 registered nurses (RNs) and healthcare professionals (HCPs) who work for the Visting Nurses Association of Boston/VNA Care (BVNA), will gather throughout the day on Monday to cast a vote to authorize a 14-day strike in an effort to move their administration to provide the staffing and wage enhancements they need to provide the care their patients deserve.

 The nurses and healthcare professionals, who have been attempting to negotiate a new union contract to address their concerns, have been meeting with their administration since September 7th, holding nine negotiating sessions to date, with little movement on a number of key issues they say they need to address a growing patient safety crisis, as well as to provide them with the time they need to provide the complex care their patients require.